 November Events in Los Angeles

-November isn't typically overrun with annual events, but these are few you might not want to miss.
+November has fewer annual events than other months, but these are few you might not want to miss.

 - The Hollywood Christmas Parade is held the Sunday evening after Thanksgiving.
 You might expect an extravaganza on par with a scene from "The Ten Commandments," but in fact, it's a far more modest production (except for all the celebrities involved).